Information About Ben - Kingston upon Thames tutor - (40 reviews)

 Before that, I worked in the IT industry, initially for a large corporation and then for an independent software house.
 I later formed my own company, specialising in developing applications for small- to medium-sized companies.

-Since 2009, I have been tutoring Mathematics full-time.
-I also study extensively to keep up to date with the latest mathematical ideas and educational trends.
+I study extensively to keep up to date with the latest mathematical ideas and educational trends.
 I ensure that I am familiar with the most recent syllabuses.

 Outside work, my main interest is music, particularly singing.
 I belong to two choirs.

-In the six years that I have been tutoring Mathematics, I have taught the following topics to over 200 pupils on a one-to-one basis:
+In the eight years that I have been tutoring Mathematics, I have taught the following topics to over 200 pupils on a one-to-one basis:

 GCSE – Edexcel, AQA and iGCSE - legacy and 9-1